-Students who previously enrolled under the Ability To Benefit (ATB) provision and withdrew are eligible for reentry.
+Students who previously enrolled under the Ability To Benefit (ATB) provision and withdrew may be eligible for re-entry into currently offered programs.
 Students will not be required to retake and pass the exam prior to re-entry if the original passing test result is in the student's academic file.
 All ATB re-entry students shall receive academic and career advising during their first and third evaluation periods.
 Thereafter, ATB re-entry students shall receive academic advising at least every other evaluation period unless the student's CGPA is at or below 3.0, or 80%, in diploma programs.